Charlotte and Mariah were both sitting with paper and pencil. They were both writing.

 Do you have a friend who is different from you?

 Special note to readers: When this story was written, Emil was new.
 He had not been out of his box very long.
-Now he knows that he is Jewish, like Charlotte, and he is learning Hebrew, too.
+He is Jewish, like Charlotte, and now he is learning Hebrew, too.
 He also decided he wanted to learn sign language, so he could talk with dolls who can’t hear.
 He feels very fortunate to have his special glasses!

 Cast--